Tropical Storm Gordon: List of school openings and closings

-NEW ORLEANS - As residents brace for Tropical Storm Gordon to make landfall on the northern Gulf Coast, the following schools have announced closures:
+NEW ORLEANS - As residents along the Gulf Coast wake up after Tropical Storm Gordon, the following schools and universities have announced closures:

 Jefferson Parish